 Still, where in Turkey is it ok to avoid booking a guide?

-Without a tour guide, you will still miss the important stuff en route, but that is the end of the world if your first wish is to drive.
+Without a tour guide, you will still miss the important stuff en route, but that is not the end of the world if your first wish is to drive.

-Why people prefer self-guided tours then?
+Why do people prefer self-guided tours, then?

-At Made in Turkey Tours, we connect you with amazing, authentic, personalized tours unique to each destination.
+At Made in Turkey Tours, we connect you with exceptional, authentic, personalized tours unique to each destination.
 We love our guests and want to do everything in our endowment to seal our all-time service quality of a safe and delightful tour.
 Next time you are thinking about planning a self-guided tour of Turkey, try booking one of our guided tours instead.
 Sit back, sip that Turkish Raki and enjoy everything your perfect trip has to offer!